ArduPilot/ardupilot_wiki/common/source/docs/common-archived-topics.rst

     APM2.x on Linux with Make <building-the-code-onlinux>
     Building for Flymaple on Linux <building-apm-for-flymaple>
     Building for Pixhawk on Windows or Linux with QtCreator <building-px4-with-qtcreator>
-    Building for NAVIO+ on RPi2 <building-for-navio-on-rpi2>
     Building for Qualcomm Snapdragon <building-for-qualcomm-snapdragon-flight-kit>
+    Building for Erle-Brain 2 <building-for-erle-brain-2>
+    Building for Erle-Brain <building-for-erle-brain>
+    Building for Navio on RPI 2<building-for-navio-on-rpi2>

 [/site]